 We accept Tricare, Magellan, Medicare, MultiPlan and Humana and are an “out of network” provider for all other carriers.
-We operate on a fee-for-service model, which means that you pay for your appointment at the time of each visit.
-We will assist you with a “superbill” which can be submitted to your insurance carrier for reimbursement.
+We operate on a fee-for-service model, which means that you pay for your appointment at the time of each visit, unless you are in-network with one of the insurance carriers that we accept.
+If not, we will assist you with a “superbill” which can be submitted to your isurance carrier for reimbursement.
 A superbill is a weekly or monthly summary of your payments that insurance companies use to process reimbursements.
 You should contact your insurance company and ask them what their reimbursement terms are for therapy sessions.

 Please be aware that if you choose to submit a superbill to your insurance company, your private medical information will be released.
 This may impact your future insurance coverage, rates and reimbursement.
 We have found that the only way to guarantee complete confidentiality in the client-therapist relationship is to opt out of participation with managed care plans and insurance companies.